MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

   - [Provision Azure NetApp Files volumes statically](/azure/aks/azure-netapp-files#provision-azure-netapp-files-volumes-statically)
   - [Provision Azure NetApp Files volumes dynamically](/azure/aks/azure-netapp-files#provision-azure-netapp-files-volumes-dynamically)

 - **Evaluate for performance**.
 Evaluate which performance tier is required for your workload.
+For more information, see [Performance considerations for Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-performance-considerations).

 - **Plan your network**.
 Explore the networking recommendations for Azure NetApp Files.
 For more information, see [Guidelines for Azure NetApp Files network planning](/azure/azure-netapp-files/azure-netapp-files-network-topologies).